- Spring Term: January - April

 Meeting dates: 6/15, 6/22, 6/29, 7/6, 7/13, 7/20, 7/27, 8/3, 8/10, 8/17, 8/24, 8/31

 (The Summation of Juristic Methodology)

 This is a beginning text in hermeneutics and legal method.

 Thursdays | 12:00-1:00pm PT

-Register for Spring courses.
+Register to join these courses as a continuing student to make progress in the texts under study, or as a new student joining the courses in progress.
 Each course includes 12 weekly live class sessions, course materials (readings provided in PDF format), and access to recordings of sessions during the term.